 Whether you call it football or soccer, chances are that you never noticed how comfortable this type of low-profile shoes ever were.
 Now, they may result even more impressive because of their subdued glam, which never stops being comfortable but remains remarkably beautiful.

 The Tiger Mexico 66 model by Onitsuka was, even at its height, reserved for sports connoisseurs rather than teenage masses.
-However, its red and blue suede stripes merged so beautiful with one of the most important sporting events of its time – while its premium leather continues to pamper even the most demanding of feet.
+However, its red and blue suede stripes merged so beautifully with one of the most important sporting events of its time – while its premium leather continues to pamper even the most demanding of feet.

 Supersized “astronaut” soles may have seemed like a short-lived trend when they first appeared, but there’s a reason gel soles never really went away.
 If you were ever truly interested in track, jumping, and speed, then you were bound to feel the difference in your calves after a good running session.
 These OG sneakers by Asics were among the first to truly take advantage of its aesthetic possibilities, and they remain among the most daring and recognizable iterations of it.